-- (a) Gender equality is visibly mainstreamed into at least 50 percent of JPs operational at the time of assessment; OR (b) A Joint Programme on promoting gender equality and empowerment of women and girls is operational over current Cooperation Framework period in line with SDG priorities, including SDG 5. - a) Gender equality is visibly mainstreamed into at least 50% of JPs operational at the time of assessment.
-Met
+(a) Gender equality is visibly mainstreamed into all JPs operational at the time of assessment; AND (b) A Joint Programme on promoting gender equality and empowerment of women and girls is operational over current Cooperation Framework period in line with SDG priorities, including SDG 5. a) Gender equality is visibly mainstreamed into all JPs operational at the time of assessment: MET

 UNCT-SWAP technical guidance (2018) defines a joint program (JP) as a set of activities contained in a joint work plan that involves two or more UN agencies and national partners.
-Based on this latter description, the IAT identified seven JPs as operational at the time of the assessment:
+Based on this latter description, the IAT for Guyana identified seven JPs as operational at the time of the assessment.
+Given that the UNSDCF is in its first year of implementation, many of these JPs are a continuation of joint work that began under the previous CF but were still included in the assessment for the proposes of assessing.